FlowFuse/website/src/blog/2024/06/filtering-mapping-sorting-reducing-with-node-red.md

    - sorting
    - mapping
    - reducing
-   - data tranformation
+   - data transformation
 ---

 [Node-RED](/node-red/) is a visual programming platform known for its user-friendly interface and low-code approach, that allows developers to spend more time developing solutions instead of dealing with technical complexities.
 However, users can sometimes make applications developed with Node-RED complex and hard to maintain when they are not familiar with its basics.
-Understanding Node-RED basics helps keep flows low-coded.
+Understanding Node-RED basics helps keep flows low-coded which helps keep your projects simple and easy to understand.
+This enables more team members to contribute ideas and develop effective solutions for business problems.

 <!--more-->